YourRoots Logo

 Children(s): James I, George Tynsley, James I

 In 1542, Mary I Queen Stuart entered the world in Linlithgow Palace, Linlithgow, West Lothian, Scotland, born to James V Stuart Koning van Schotland and Marie\Mary of Guise Princess of Lorraine DeLorraine.
-Years later, Mary I Queen Stuart married henery tutor, Thomas Burchard Tynsley and James Hepburn, and the couple became parents to James I, George Thomas Tynsley and James I. Mary I Queen Stuart died in 1587 in Fotheringhay Castle Fotheringhay, Northamptonshire, England.
+Mary I Queen Stuart married henery tutor, Thomas Burchard Tynsley, James Hepburn, and had children including James I, George Thomas Tynsley, James I. Mary I Queen Stuart passed away in 1587 in Fotheringhay Castle Fotheringhay, Northamptonshire, England.

 Find more search results for Mary Stuart